-- 1. THAT in the first instance, monitoring of consented activities at the Company's cleanfill and wood waste site in the 2018-2019 year continue at the same level as in 2017-2018. - 2.
-THAT should there be issues with environmental or administrative performance in 2018-2019, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.
+- 1. THAT in the first instance, monitoring of consented activities at the Westown Haulage Ltd's cleanfill and wood waste discharge site in the 2019-2020 year continue at the same level as in 2018-2019. - 2.
+THAT should there be issues with environmental or administrative performance in 2019-2020, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary. - 3.
+THAT the option for a review of resource consent 9854-1 in June 2020, as set out in condition 13 of the consent, not be exercised, on the grounds that the current conditions are adequate to prevent any adverse environmental effects.